bevesce/TodoFlow/README.md

 	pythonista://todify?action=run

-**utopy** - marged version of *update_lists*
+**utopy** - merged version of *update_lists*

-**qtopy** is for quering and working with lists.
+**qtopy** is for querying and working with lists.
 This is [Drafts](http://agiletortoise.com/drafts/) action to start this script with draft as the query:

 	drafts://x-callback-url/import_action?type=URL&name=itopy&url=pythonista%3A%2F%2Fqtopy%3Faction%3Drun%26args%3D%5B%5Bdraft%5D%5D

-After quering script keeps running end waits for input:
+After querying script keeps running end waits for input:

 - **d item_id** tags item as done
 - **c item_id** puts content of item to clipboard
 - **m item_1_id > item_2_id** removes item 1 from current position and appends it to subtask of item 2
-- **a item_id** tag dependant action, with x-url schemes it can be pretty powerfull
+- **a item_id** tag dependant action, with x-url schemes it can be pretty powerful
 	- *@search* and *research* - search for content of item with Bang On iOS app
 	- *@web* opens browser with parameter of the tag as url
 	- *@mail* open Mail app with content of tag *@osoba* as address